CHILD NEUROLOGY EDUCATION AND RESEARCH FOUNDATION

 Context Notes

-Funding to support all advocacy programs, including education and support initiatives, are generated from corporate giving, community and family foundation grants, and individual gifts.
+Funding to support all patient and family support, education, and care advancement initiatives, are generated from corporate giving, community and family foundation grants, and individual gifts.

 Our Sustainable Development Goals